 Having a team leader, someone whom the designers can trust to help the project maintain its forward momentum is critical in assisting them in keeping their creativity.

 Protect the People

 Creating a logo can be an exhausting process.

 There are many steps involved, from researching the brand and its competitors to drafting designs and presenting the concepts.

 These tasks all take an inordinate amount of time and can sometimes seem overwhelming.

-The most important part of any project manager is to take care of the team.
+The most crucial part of any project manager is to take care of the team.

 The best project managers understand that their team is made up of individual human beings, with their struggles and ways of handling themselves.

 The ideal project manager will get to know the members of their team, understand their struggles and learn how to motivate them properly.

 Even though there are project management flows and frameworks that can be forced onto a team, haphazardly applying these to a group of people is hardly ever useful.